Commute Trip Reduction

 2. ETC

-Companies required to participate in the CTR program by law will need to develop a CTR program, appoint an Employee Transportation Coordinator (ETC), submit an annual report, and participate in a biannual survey.
+Companies required to participate in the CTR program by law will need to develop a CTR program, appoint an Employee Transportation Coordinator to lead the program, submit an annual report, and participate in a biannual survey.

-Your company's plan can include a number of goals aimed at reducing single occupancy vehicle use and environmental impact.
-Learn more about what commuting methods are accessible for your employees and build from there!
+A company's plan can include a number of goals aimed at reducing single occupancy vehicle use.
+Some goals include:

-• Grow your number of employees participating in carpool or vanpool programs
+• Growing the number of employees participating in carpool or vanpool programs

-• Build your employee’s awareness of and access to walking, biking, public transit routes
+• Building employee’s awareness of and access to walking, biking, public transit routes

-• Increase the amount of employees telecommuting or utilizing flexible work schedules
+• Increasing the number of employees telecommuting or utilizing flexible work schedules

 Employee Transportation Coordinator Resources